outde-xyz/website/content/Tutorials/outdex_yaml_guide.md

 ---
-title: "Specifying metadata with the YAML header"
+title: >-
+    Adding metadata to your article
+series: >-
-series: "Writing for the Outdex"
+    Writing for the Outdex
 authors:
     - Thomas Graf
 date: 2019-04-20
 tags:
     - backend
-    - markdown
+    - metadata
-    - pandoc
+    - YAML
 ---

 This is the second post on how to write submissions for the Outdex.